 - Don’t underestimate the importance of connecting your community to independent, trusted advisors.
 Market research undertaken by Inner West in 2019 found that one of the most useful aspects for residents was Council commissioning an organisation offering pre-vetted solar quotes and advice.
 One of the main barriers to solar uptake previously was the lack of independent expert advice.

-- Lead by example – Council is focused on reaching its own 100% renewable electricity and carbon neutral target by 2025.
+- Lead by example – Council is focused on reaching its own target of being carbon neutral and using 100% renewable electricity by 2025.

 Inner West’s Go Solar was a winner in the Community Engagement category in the Cities Power Partnership Climate Awards 2020.

-Written in conjunction with Inner West Council.
-For program enquiries contact Niki Huang, Senior Environment Officer, Inner West Council.
+Written with Niki Huang, Senior Environment Officer, Inner West Council